 About the Summit

-The Summit will bring together, 70 students and early-/mid-career life science and biotech professionals (including research scientists, entrepreneurs, policy experts, and bio-industry leaders) from Africa and the diaspora to discuss the current state of Africa’s biotech industry.
-Our goal is to create a unique platform for Africa’s future leaders and key stakeholders, especially those in the diaspora, to better understand the challenges and opportunities in Africa’s biotech and life science sector, and how they may be involved in finding practical solutions that will help build the continent's bioeconomy.
+In April 2017, our Foundation held the first African Diaspora Biotech Summit in Cambridge University.
+The Summit brought together more than 70 students, researchers and early/mid-career life science and biotech professionals (including research scientists, entrepreneurs, policy experts, and bio-industry leaders) from Africa and the diaspora to discuss the current state of Africa’s biotech industry.
+The Summit created a unique platform for Africa’s future leaders and key stakeholders, especially those in the diaspora, to better understand the challenges and opportunities in Africa’s biotech and life science sector, and how they may be involved in finding practical solutions that will help build the continent’s bioeconomy.

 - To encourage Africa’s present leaders and key stakeholders to invest in building a competitive African biotech and life science sector so as to grow the bioeconomy, and create opportunities for employment, investment and sustained socio-economic growth.

-The Summit will include panel-led discussions and keynote addresses, which will set the stage for discussions about the urgent need to strengthen biotech and bioscience education, training and capacity building; research innovation, and biotech commercialization in Africa.
+The Summit included panel-led discussions and keynote addresses, which set the stage for discussions about the urgent need to strengthen biotech and bioscience education, training and capacity building; research innovation, and biotech commercialization in Africa.

 FOUR MAJOR AREAS WERE DISCUSSED AT THE SUMMIT;

 We are pleased to announce the successful completion of our Molecular Laboratory Training Workshop held in partnership with the Department of Plant Sciences, University of Cambridge from 27th March to 4th April 2017.
 The Molecular Laboratory Training Workshop is a flagship initiative of JR Biotek Foundation, developed to train, inspire and empower a new generation of agricultural research scientists and academics who can contribute to Africa’s development through agricultural research and innovation.